 What is indirect distribution?

-Indirect distribution involves partnering with retailers and wholesalers to distribute products or services to an end consumer.
 In an indirect distribution model, companies use intermediaries to perform tasks like marketing, selling, storing, and shipping items to customers.

 In contrast to companies that use a direct distribution strategy (selling products to consumers directly), companies with indirect sales channels handle only certain aspects of the process and share responsibilities and revenue with distributors.